 Gold Bluffs Beach Campground: This small campground features accessible sites on hard packed dirt and gravel.
 Accessible combination restrooms with showers are available.

-Campfire Center Trail: 0.34 mile, redwoods.
+Campfire Center Trail: 0.34 mile trail through the redwoods.
 Trailhead, potable water, accessible restroom and accessible parking are located behind the Elk Creek Prairie Campground.

-Prairie Creek Trail: Class I, 1.5 miles, redwoods.
+Prairie Creek Trail: Class I, 1.5 mile trail through the redwoods.
 Trailhead located across from Big Tree Day Use Area off of the Newton B. Drury Parkway.

-Redwood Access Trail: 0.26 mile, redwoods.
+Redwood Access Trail: 0.26 mile trail through the redwoods.
 Trailhead and parking on Parkway across from Rhododendron Trail.

 Revelation Trail: is a 0.75 mile trail located between the Elk Prairie Campground and Park Visitor Center.
 The trail takes visitors through old growth redwoods and provides accessible trail access to the campfire center, Elk Prairie Campground and Visitor Center.
 Accessible restrooms are provided near the Visitor Center.